-|Frank T. Duda, Ph.D.||Frank is a retired engineering professor and licensed Professional Engineer who is active in educational and humanitarian projects in Uganda and Ukraine. |
+|Frank T. Duda, Ph.D.||Frank is a retired engineering professor and licensed professional engineer who is active in education and humanitarian projects in Uganda and Ukraine. |

 Evan is an experienced leader in nonprofit management and social welfare causes.
 He is currently the Executive Director of Stand Together, which works to alleviate poverty and transform communities by supporting and equipping catalysts for social change.
 He previously served as the president of Generation Opportunity, a Millennial advocacy organization, and in various roles on Capitol Hill.
 Evan and his wife, Sarah, a veteran of the United States Marine Corps, are active in their Northern Virginia community and serve as hosts to an Afghan refugee family.

 |Kim Garrett||Kim is the Co-Founder of Rooted Beauty, which was started to lift women out of extreme poverty through micro-grants generated by the sale of natural skincare products.
+She is also the Founder and Business Manager of Giving Grounds Coffee, which partners with farmers in Uganda to provide high-quality, ethically-sourced coffee and empower Ugandan communities economically.
 She has extensive experience in marketing, brand management and social entrepreneurship.|

 |Cedric Lewis, JD, MBA||Cedric is a corporate lawyer and an experienced businessman and entrepreneur, with a strong commitment to community and economic development.|

-|Timothy S. Mech, Ph.D.
-(President) ||Tim recently retired from his role as a Professor of Entrepreneurship and Finance at Grove City College to focus on Harvest Bridge's work full-time.
+|Timothy M., Ph.D.
+(President)*||Tim recently retired from his role as a Professor of Entrepreneurship and Finance at Grove City College to focus on Harvest Bridge's work full-time.
 He is a co-founder of Deep Springs International, served as President of the Board of DSI, and is a member of its Advisory Council.
-His expertise is in poverty alleviation.|
+His areas of expertise include social entrepreneurship and poverty alleviation.|

-|Alan Rice, Ph.D. ||Alan is an ordained pastor and a retired engineering professor who has trained pastors in Sudan and India. |
+|Alan Rice, Ph.D. ||Alan is an ordained pastor and a retired engineering professor with degrees from Carnegie Mellon University and Princeton University.
+He is involved in training pastors in Sudan and India. |

-|Katrina Wolinski, MA||Katrina was a Director at Cardiff Software, and is currently a Board Member of Trans-African Educational Network.
+|Katrina Wolinksi, MA||Katrina was a Director at Cardiff Software and is currently a Board Member of Trans-African Educational Network.
 She has expertise in software design, technical writing, and management.|